Gospel: Mark 6:7-13

 When you travel, do you intend to escape, or to seek out new things and new people?

-People have different reasons for travel.
+People have different reasons for traveling.
 Some fly for business.
 Some drive to visit relatives.
 Some ride in a train to see the sights.
 In an increasingly mobile world, people travel to seek new opportunities, new relationships, new experiences.

 How many of us have had the opportunity to travel for the good of others?
 To heal broken relationships?
 To announce good news?
 Jesus gave his chosen Twelve that opportunity, the possibility to go out for people's ultimate good.